Highlights of Japan

 Your second day in Tokyo offers a perfect glimpse of the city’s must-see spots.

 Start at Tokyo Station and make your way through the elegant avenues of Ginza, the lively stalls of Tsukiji Market, and the peaceful Hama-rikyu Gardens.
 Continue to Asakusa to explore its old-world charm and visit Senso-ji, Tokyo’s oldest Buddhist temple.
-Finish your day at the Tokyo Skytree, where sunset views reveal the city in all its splendor.
+Finish your day at the Tokyo Skytree, where sunset views reveal the city in all its splendor (following seasons).

 Leave Tokyo behind and travel through scenic valleys to the peaceful hot-spring town of Hakone.